What is sentiment analysis?

 By analyzing the sentiment of responses to the above questions, businesses can decide if they are heading in the right direction.
 It also helps measure customer satisfaction levels and reduce the churn rate.

-With QuestionPro platform, you can use the sentiment analysis feature to tag the comments and arrange them as per their sentiment value.
+With QuestionPro platform, you can use the sentiment analytics feature to tag the comments and arrange them as per their sentiment value.
 You can use data filters to select the terms to be picked up from the responses.

 Example of sentiment analysis